 How did you find the process of creating these workflows?

-I found Labguru Workflow Editor very smooth and approachable in terms of the design framework.
+I found Labguru Workflow Editor very easy and intuitive in terms of the design framework.
 Labguru has great API documentation, so it was quite straightforward to begin creating workflows based on that documentation.
-After establishing a number of workflows, I was able to build upon them and automate even more features.
+After establishing several workflows, I was able to build upon them and automate even more features.

 “Automating data processing with Workflow Editor allows us to focus on what’s most important: the interpretation of data and the planning of experiments.”